MyParcelCOM/docs/content/api/retrieve-shipment-statuses.md

 ## Status history

 A complete list of all shipment statuses belonging to a shipment can be retrieved using the shipment status endpoint.
-You will need the `shipments.show` or `shipments.manage` scope in your access token.
+You will need the `shipments.show` or `shipments.manage` scope in your access token in order to access this endpoint.

 ```http
 GET /v1/shipments/7b808eee-bf1c-40cd-98f2-3c335a06417e/statuses HTTP/1.1